blurbusters/RefreshRateCalculator/README.md

 ## KNOWN PLATFORM SPECIFIC LIMITATIONS

 * Measuring refresh rate on Windows via Chrome/FireFox/Edge is accurate to 1000Hz (prototype monitors have been tested by Blur Busters).
-* Measuring refresh rate on Androids via Chrome is accurate to 240Hz
+* Measuring refresh rate on Androids via Chrome is accurate to 240Hz (higher untested)
 * Measuring refresh rate on Macs/iPads via Safari browser is accurate only up to 120Hz (if you disable "Prefer Page Rendering Updates near 60fps" setting)
 * Measuring refresh rate on iPhones via Safari browser is accurate only to 60Hz